Whether you love it or hate it, there's no denying that email marketing is still one of the most effective communication channels out there.

 Set your if/then parameter to send leads who completed your desired action down the 'Yes' path, and leads who did not complete your desired action down your 'No' path.

 Repeat these steps for both sides of your if/then paths until you have successfully completed your workflow.

 Review your workflow's settings and confirm that you have set parameters around the time and days of the week that your emails can be sent out, as well as any suppression settings that you need to include.

 Publish your workflow when ready, and let it get to work!

 The biggest benefit of email workflows is that they are automatic.
 Once your workflows are set up you can 'set them and forget them'.
-Your workflows run in the background and continue to pull anyone who meets their enrollment trigger criteria through the flow of communications designed in your workflow.
+Your workflows run in the background and continue to pull anyone who meets their enrolment trigger criteria through the flow of communications designed in your workflow.

 In addition to automation, workflows offer the following benefits:

-With large volumes of leads funneling through a single workflow over an extended period of time, you should be able to make optimization decisions based off of your data with a high degree of accuracy.
+With large volumes of leads funnelling through a single workflow over an extended period of time, you should be able to make optimization decisions based off of your data with a high degree of accuracy.

 From creating a more personalized experience to increasing customer engagement to generating more accurate lead scoring, email workflows are beneficial for everybody.
 The faster you are able to adopt workflows into your marketing strategy, the sooner you will see incremental gains in your marketing campaigns and increase your ROI.